-The Saturday Reading Camps, organized 16 years ago by Timothy Blair, professor emeritus in the College of Education and Human Performance, are free reading clinics for Orlando’s Parramore community, one of Central Florida’s most critically underserved neighborhoods.
+The Saturday Reading Camps, organized 18 years ago by the late Timothy Blair, who served as professor emeritus in the College of Education and Human Performance, are free reading clinics for Orlando’s Parramore community, one of Central Florida’s most critically underserved neighborhoods.

 Key materials used by the children include books donated to the camps through Scholastic’s All for Books program and The Possible Fund.

 The camps pair UCF student teachers with children for an hour of free reading lessons every Saturday.
 The children also receive free books to take home -- and that’s where Scholastic’s help comes in.

 “Scholastic has been very generous, donating many books, as well as bookmarks and educational materials,” said Dana Samuel, who manages the UCF project.
 “Because of them, every 12 weeks we’re able to give every child a bag of books.
 Each kid leaves with seven to 10 books to build their own library at home.”

 The students are excited to meet each week at the John H. Jackson Community Center, located about 20 miles from Scholastic's Lake Mary, Fla., office, where they work to improve their reading skills.

 The camps evolved from the university’s “Foundation in Reading” undergraduate course and Dr. Timothy Blair’s conviction that taking education into the predominantly lower-income community would help the children who often are left behind in public schools.
 There’s even a workshop component for parents to give them tips for helping their children read at home.